 Here are some clinical pearls to get you through the procedure.

-• Run a continuous rhythm strip that shows the transition from “false” capture to true electrical capture.
+- Run a continuous rhythm strip that shows the transition from false capture to true electrical capture.
 Be able to document the exact milliamperes that capture is gained, and capture is lost.
-(Note: one of the “quirks” of the human heart is that once you gain capture it is harder to lose.
-In other words, you might achieve capture at 120 mA, but then you might have to dial it back down to 80 mA to lose it again).
-Many protocols state that you should add 10 mA as a “safety margin” once capture is achieved.
-In my experience this is unnecessary for the reason stated.
+One of the quirks of the human heart is that once you gain capture it is harder to lose (a manifestation of the Wedensky effect).
+In other words, you might achieve capture at 120 mA, but then you might have to dial it back down to 90 mA to lose it again.
+Many protocols state that you should add 10 mA as a safety margin once capture is achieved.
+In my experience this is unnecessary.